 I dumped out my biography puzzle several weeks into our 2020 sheltering-in-place.

-I’d spent three weeks organizing my data, and the time had come to take a deep breath and begin.
+I’d spent three weeks organizing my data, and it was time to take a deep breath and begin.

 The experience reminded me of starting a puzzle.